Campus Master Plans

-The University of the District of Columbia’s (the “University”) last master plan was approved in 2011, and expires on December 31, 2020.
-As required, the University is now embarking on the extensive process of creating a new campus master plan (the “2020 Campus Plan”).
-The 2020 Campus Plan will serve as the central comprehensive planning document for the University.
+The University of the District of Columbia’s (the “University”) Van Ness last master plan was initially approved in 2011.
+The current master plan (“2020 Van Ness Campus Master Plan”) will expire on December 31, 2029.
+The 2020 Van Ness Campus Master Plan serves as the central comprehensive planning document for the Van Ness Campus.
 It lays out the institution’s vision, and sets parameters, policies, and directions for the physical development of the campus over the next decade.

-As a key part of the 2020 Campus Plan process, the University will obtain input and feedback from internal and external stakeholders, so that a diversity of perspectives will be reflected in the 2020 Campus Plan.
-In addition to conducting meetings with students, faculty, and staff, we will hold a series of meetings open to the community.
+The University is now embarking on the extensive process of creating a new campus master plan for the Bertie Backus Campus.
+As a key part of the Backus Campus Master Plan process, the University will obtain input and feedback from internal and external stakeholders, so that a diversity of perspectives will be reflected in the master plan for this campus.
+In addition to conducting meetings with students, faculty, and staff, we will hold meetings open to the community.

 Van Ness Campus

 2020 – 2029 Van Ness Campus Master Plan

 2020 – 2029 Van Ness Campus Master Plan Exhibits 1

 2020 – 2029 Van Ness Campus Master Plan Exhibits 2

 2020 – 2029 Van Ness Campus Master Plan Exhibits 3

 UDC Van Ness Campus Plan 2021-2030 Fact Sheet